vtaxiarchis/intrusion-detection-system/README.md

 # README #

-Project for "Data-driven Support for Cyber-physical Systems" course.
+Project for "DAT300 - Data-driven Support for Cyber-physical Systems" course.

 ## What is this repository for? ##